18. No More Mr. Nice Guy

 That second question tended to divide the room into warring camps.
 The weight of public opinion in recent years, from the media, organized religion (what was left of it), and even the politicians, had agreed—even insisted—that God was whatever you conceived Him to be, a sort of “great spirit” who resided in all living things.
 Most people weren’t totally stupid, of course.
 They’d figured out what this really meant: that God was neither personally interested in their welfare or behavior, nor could he do anything to help—or harm—them.
 In other words, even if He existed (and the pseudo-intellectual rhetoric screamed that He did not) they were perfectly free to live their lives without His interference—and certainly without His standards of conduct.
 This in turn meant that the only real rule in life was “don’t get caught.”

 But the horrific events of recent months—if you’d been lucky enough to live through them—looked for all the world like the “wrath of God,” whatever that meant.
 It had never been this bad before.
-A quarter of the earth’s population was dead—1.7 billion people.
+A quarter of the earth’s population was dead—almost two billion people.
 The whole planet was an ecological disaster area.
 And then there was the nagging memory of the “event” that had started everything rolling downhill—when all the born-again Bible-thumping whackos had disappeared en masse.
 Try as they might, no one had ever satisfactorily explained that one.
 Could it be that there was a God, and that He was trying to tell them something?

 Don’t be so #@%&*! gullible, was the inevitable response.
 You haven’t actually seen God do anything, have you?
 No. Everything that’s happened is either attributable to nature—things we’ve been worried about for years—or the direct result of our leaders making bad decisions, one after the other.
 And you can trace it all back to one thing: if the Jews hadn’t nuked the Arabs, we would have been just fine.
 Then, as now, no philosophy that couldn’t be reduced to a sound-bite was given much credence.
 It didn’t have to make sense or fit the facts; it only had to be plausible, succinct, and politically correct.
 Everything was somebody else’s fault—and if you could pin the blame on the Jews, so much the better.
 And God?
 If there is a God, He’s going to have to show us some signs and wonders to prove He’s there.
 All we’ve seen so far is human blunders and bad luck.
 I’ll start believing in God when he starts showing his face.